asandstar/CUMCM_code/README.md

 # CUMCM_code_learning
-Code from books and clips.
+Code from books and videos.